 Before long, products will be able to communicate with each other better, share information securely even over wi-fi networks, and proactively predict what the user wants.
 The simplicity of Swift 3.0 will really help accelerate the pace of innovation in IoT.

 Augmented Reality (AR)

 AR, the technology that Pokemon GO introduced to the world, will continue to improve while being adopted by more industries.
 In addition to Swift 3.0, iOS app developers who want to create their own AR apps have access to Apple’s ARKit platform.

-In the near future, we will be able to do much more than hunt little monsters in AR.
+In the near future, we will be able to do much more than hunting little monsters in AR.
 We will have AR-capable devices such as smart glasses that display your phone’s screen in front of you.
-Additionally, these smart glasses will be able to give you all sorts of visual data related to traveling, cooking, shopping, medical emergencies, health and fitness and pretty much anything else you can think of.
+Additionally, these smart glasses will be able to give you all sorts of visual data related to traveling, cooking, shopping, medical emergencies, health and fitness, and pretty much anything else you can think of.
 I simply cannot wait to see how iOS app development rocks the AR world.